emerald-squad/cf-blue-green-resource/README.md

 - `name` : *Required*.
 The name of the application.
 This is also used for the always available route to the app.
 - `manifest` : *Required*.
 The application manifest.
 - `path` : *Required*.
 Path to the application to deploy.
+- `domain` : The domain which should be used for the apps.
+By default the first domain is used.

 ## Example